Learning on the Land: Program Descriptions

 Led by Mark Magruder, Associate Professor of Dance

 We will take a journey to a place of quiet beauty on campus.
 One spot, the bamboo forest, has inspired me to make many of my dances.
 One can feel a connection to nature here that few other places have.
 We will explore this area on many different levels.
 Everyone will learn how to make a flute and decorate it.
 Instructions on the basics of flute playing will be provided, so individuals do not need any musical knowledge to participate.

 Meet the International Students!

 Led by Tiffany Cummings, Director of International Studies

 Sweet Briar has a number of international students from many different countries.
 In this session you can learn about their homelands, customs and traditions as well as make friends with students who may be fluent in numerous languages!

 Led by Paulette Proter-Stransky, Project Coordinator for Education, Physics and Engineering

 Our group will hike to the Outing Cabin, located on Paul Mountain, just off Smokey Hollow Road.
-Sweet Briar women who desired to get-away from campus built the rustic cabin in the 1930’s.
+Sweet Briar women who desired to get-away from campus helped build the rustic cabin in the 1930’s.
 Today, the outing cabin still serves as a rustic retreat in the woods.
 The cabin is available for use by Sweet Briar College students, faculty, staff, and their guests.
-To be able to use the Outing Cabin, students must successfully complete an orientation administered by the Sweet Briar Outdoor Program (SWEBOP).
+To use the Outing Cabin, students must successfully complete an orientation administered by the Outdoor Program.
 Cabin Leaders are responsible for the welfare of any guests they bring to the cabin, and also care of the cabin.
 During the hike we plan to discuss what we see and are experiencing; then to relax and roast s'mores over a fire at the cabin before we hike back.
 Completing this will count as a cabin orientation.

 Writing in Place: Environment & Personal Expression